 - Each match begins with one practice throw for each player.

-- Matches consist of three games of four throws each.
+- Matches consist of three games of five throws each.

 - The player who wins more games wins the match.

 - Ties are awarded half of a win.

 - Each week before the tournament consists of 4 matches.